danielsaidi/Sheeeeeeeeet/README.md

 ### Titles

-Titles are non-interactive items. `Sheeeeeeeeet` comes with these built-in types:
+Titles are non-interactive text or space items. `Sheeeeeeeeet` has the following built-in title types:

 * [Title][ActionSheetTitle] - Shown topmost for an entire sheet
 * [Section Title][ActionSheetSectionTitle] - Shown topmost for a section
-* [Section Margin][ActionSheetSectionMargin] - Can be added before section titles
+* [Section Margin][ActionSheetSectionMargin] - Can embed a section title

-You can add title components anywhere you want in your action sheets, although a title probably looks best topmost, a section title probably looks best before an item section etc.
+You can add title components anywhere you want in your action sheets, although a title probably looks best topmost, a section title before an item section etc.

 ### Header Views

 If you set the `headerView` property of an action sheet, it will be displayed as a floating header above the action sheet.
-You can use any view as long as it can be resized to fit the header view size.
+You can use any view as a header view.

 Header views are completely removed in popovers, since popovers are solid bodies with no transparent background.